scipdatabase/Prediction_model/README.md

 | D+H       | 36.00     | Mild    | Rice |
 | Heat      | 36.00     | None    | Rice  |

-In table above, Control, Drought, D+H, and Heat represent the various treatments wherein control represents no stress, ‘Drought’ and ‘Heat’ refer to the individual stresses and D+H refers to the combined stress.
+In the table above, Control, Drought, D+H, and Heat represent the various treatments, where Control represents no stress, ‘Drought’ and ‘Heat’ refer to the individual stresses, and D+H refers to the combined stress.
 The column “Temperature” refers to the temperature the plants were exposed to under the respective treatments.
 The column 'Drought' specifies the intensity of drought stress applied.
 The perception and impact of drought stress can vary depending on the plant species, as different plants respond uniquely to water scarcity.
 The column 'Plant' denotes the common name of the plant species studied.

 Convert this table to the format given in example.csv